-Written Submissions: The written submissions (Proposal, Peer Review and Summary Report) have a built-in three-day grace period, which aligns with the Faculty of Arts and Science's policy for Academic Considerations.
+Written Submissions: The written submissions (Proposal, Peer Review, Group Evaluation and Summary Report) have a built-in three-day grace period, which aligns with the Faculty of Arts and Science's policy for Academic Considerations.
 If you have extenuating circumstances when a submission is due, and these circumstances will last up to three (3) days, you can use the grace period without applying for formal Academic Considerations through the Portal.
 The grace period is automatically applied to work submitted up to three (3) days late.
 However, if your circumstances will last more than three (3) days and you have documentation, please use the Academic Considerations Portal.

-Background Knowledge Quiz: This assessment has a built-in three-day grace period, which aligns with the Faculty of Arts and Science's policy for Academic Considerations.
-If you have extenuating circumstances when this quiz is due, and these circumstances will last up to three (3) days, you can use the grace period without applying for formal Academic Considerations through the Portal.
-The grace period is automatically applied to this quiz submitted up to three (3) days late.
-However, if your circumstances will last more than three (3) days and you have documentation, please use the Academic Considerations Portal.
-Students will have multiple attempts at this quiz, with the highest score being recorded.
+Content Quizzes: These are a series of weekly quizzes.
+Each quiz has a built-in FOUR-day grace period, which aligns with the Faculty of Arts and Science's policy for Academic Considerations.
+If you have extenuating circumstances when this quiz is due, and these circumstances will last up to four (4) days, you can use the grace period without applying for formal Academic Considerations through the Portal.
+The grace period is automatically applied to this quiz submitted up to four (4) days late.
+However, if your circumstances will last more than four (4) days and you have documentation, please use the Academic Considerations Portal.
+Students will have one attempt each quiz, and the best 8 of 9 quizzes will be used when determining the grade for this assessment.
+No extensions after the grace period has concluded will be available to students regardless of accommodations or consideration.

 Conference Poster Presentation and Conference Discussions: The conference poster presentation and conference discussions do NOT have built-in grace periods.
-This is because of the interactive and timesensitive nature of these assessments.
+This is because of the interactive and time-sensitive nature of these assessments.
 Thus, students are asked to use the Academic Considerations Portal when relevant for these assessments and contact the instructor.